Fennel Bulb

 Method

-Refrigerate in crisper drawer, wrapped in paper towel or plastic bag
+Refrigerate in crisper drawer wrapped in damp paper towel or perforated plastic bag

 Duration